Madman10K/madman10k.github.io/recap-2025.md

 # Celebrating 7 years of my developer journey, and the culmination of the last 5
-This blog post is going to be really personal.
 I wanted to write about my story developing one of my biggest projects for the past 2.5 years.
 It just so happens that in January 2025 it's officially 7 years since I started programming back in January 2018.

 In this blog post I will share my entire story, from day 1, until today, as well as introducing you to the culmination of the last 5 years of work and what this means for the future of my software developer journey.